+Talk with your healthcare providers about what treatments are recommended for you and your pregnancy.
 At this time, there is no known treatment that can completely prevent all the symptoms or long-term effects of congenital CMV.
 Using antiviral medication when there is a CMV infection in pregnancy might lower the chance the virus will pass to the fetus.
-Newborns with CMV may be given antiviral medication.
-This may reduce the baby's chance for hearing loss, eye disease, and learning problems.
-Talk with your healthcare providers about what treatments are recommended for you and your baby.
+Newborns with CMV might be given antiviral medication to help reduce the chance of hearing loss, eye disease, and learning problems.

-Breastfeeding while I have CMV:
+Breastfeeding and CMV:

-People with CMV are encouraged to breastfeed if the baby is full term and healthy.
+Women with CMV have been encouraged to breastfeed if their baby is full term and healthy.
 Full-term babies who get infected with CMV through breast milk usually do not get seriously ill.
-Babies born before 30 weeks of pregnancy and/or that weigh less than 3.3 pounds (1500g) may have a higher chance of getting sick from CMV through breast milk.
+Babies born before 30 weeks of pregnancy and / or weigh less than 3.3 pounds (1500g) might have a higher chance of getting sick from CMV through breast milk.
 If you suspect the baby has symptoms (fever, diarrhea, or yellowish skin/eyes), contact the child's healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male has CMV, could it affect fertility or increase the chance of birth defects?
+If a man has CMV, could it affect fertility or increase the chance of birth defects?

-CMV has not been shown to affect male fertility (ability to get partner pregnant).
-In one study, there were no differences in fertility between males who have had CMV and those who have not.
+CMV is not expected to affect male fertility (ability to get a woman pregnant).
 CMV can be spread to a partner who is pregnant.
-People who are pregnant and have partners who have recently been infected can use latex condoms during intercourse to reduce the chance of CMV infection during pregnancy.
-For more general information on paternal exposures, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+Men who have a partner that is pregnant can use latex condoms during intercourse to lower the chance of passing the CMV infection to the woman who is pregnant.
+If you or your partner have a CMV infection, talk with your healthcare providers.
+For more general information on exposures in Fathers or sperm donors, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-Please click here for references
+Please click here for references.